FX Risk Management Strategies and Multilateral Netting

 With currency volatility on the rise, organizations are looking to improve the efficiency of their FX programs.
-For companies with operations all over the world, a proven method for mitigating the impacts of FX volatility is through an intercompany netting program.
+For companies with operations all over the world, one of the proven corporate risk management strategies for mitigating the impacts of FX volatility is through an intercompany netting program.

-In a KyribaLive 2022 session, Wahl Clipper described how it lowered currency risk and significantly reduced costs by undergoing a multilateral netting transformation though Kyriba.
+Wahl Clipper lowered currency risk and significantly reduced costs by undergoing a multilateral netting transformation though Kyriba.
 This initiative, which was guided by RSM, streamlined Wahl Clipper’s invoice collection, automated multicurrency and multi-entity netting calculations, and aggregated FX trading to reduce the number of trades, resulting in significant cost savings.

 A world leader in professional and personal hair clipping products, Wahl does business in 165 countries and operates six manufacturing facilities and 11 sales offices around the world.